 Mu Xiang and Digestive Disorders

 Now let's take a look at a particular herb called "Mu Xiang."
 Mu Xiang, which literally translates to "wood fragrance" is also known as Radix Auclandiae Lappe (Latin) or Costus root (English) and is in the "Regulate Qi" category in the Chinese Herbal Pharmacopoeia.
 "Regulate Qi" can be translated as "to keep processes/functions moving properly."
 Mu Xiang's function is to regulate qi movement and alleviate pain associated with the digestive tract.
-Three indications to use this herb would be:
+Three indications to use this herb would be:- Qi stagnation in the epi-gastrium and abdomen, which causes distention.

 a.
-This can be seen as a blockage of food within the intestines and/or peristalsis (the smooth muscle contraction, which pushes the food along) isn't functioning properly.
+This can be seen as a blockage of food within the intestines and/or peristalsis (the smooth muscle contraction, which pushes the food along) isn't functioning properly. - Qi deficiency leading to loss of appetite and oppression fullness in the epi-gastrium and abdomen along with nausea.

 a.
-This can be seen as a lack of muscle tone in the digestive tract and/or decreased gastric juices so food isn't being broken down appropriately.
+This can be seen as a lack of muscle tone in the digestive tract and/or decreased gastric juices so food isn't being broken down appropriately. - Painful diarrhea accompanied by abdominal pain and tenesmus (a feeling of an incomplete bowl movement)

 a.
 Not only can Mu Xiang increase muscle tone it can also decrease muscle spasm causing cramps, diarrhea and swelling of the tissues.